Sekiro: Shadows Die Twice

 - Look up and down.
 There is a lot of verticality in this game with loot that is easy to miss.

 - There's not a lot of gated content.
-If you feel that a boss might be too hard, continue to explore to collect more seeds or beads.
-You will eventually need to complete Ashina Castle to progress, however.
+If you feel that a boss might be too hard, continue to explore elsewhere to collect more Gourd Seeds or Prayer Beads.

-- Restoring the mask with the pieces you find/buy allows you to spend five points on one strength upgrade.
-It's mostly for NG+.
+- Restoring the mask with the pieces you find/buy allows you to spend five skill points on one strength upgrade.
+Mostly useful for NG+.